ypaq/ddmin/README.md

               end.

 During execution ddmin applies `TestFun` to each delta seeking the smallest failing input.
+It is important that the test function returns the same input for the same result.
 Note that the test function must have the following type:

     -type circumstance() :: term().